bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 grouped scan collection.
 This follows directly from the [inheritance principles of BIDS](../02-common-principles.md#the-inheritance-principle): parameter values that are identical across a set of grouped scans will still have to be stored separately in each `.json`-sidecar file.

-Note: Individual images within a grouped scan collection may be used for any purpose.
-For example, the acquisition that is most similar to a `T1w` image may be used in analysis pipelines needing a conventional T1-weighted image.

 #### The `run` entity

 If several scans of the same modality are acquired they MUST be indexed with a